 These days it’s difficult to determine what is considered a great photograph.
-It’s easy to conclude that if you have the most expensive equipment.
-You should then be able to create the best photograph.
-That’s not the case even with today’s technology.
-Technology has made it easier to take quality pictures at an affordable amount.
-You’ll find that anyone can take a photograph, but making it a great photography takes skill.
+It’s easy to conclude that if you have the most expensive equipment you should then be able to create the best photograph.
+That’s not the case, even with today’s technology.
+Technology has made it easier to take quality pictures at an affordable price.
+You’ll find that anyone can take a photograph, but making it a great photograph takes skill.
 Having artistic ability and training are more important than having great equipment.
-You can overcome any limitations your equipment may have with artistic ability to create a great photograph.
+You can overcome any limitations your equipment may have with artistic ability.

-Creativity and knowing how to capture unique images is what will set your work apart from others.
+Creativity and knowing how to capture unique images are what will set your work apart from others.
 A great photograph is visually appealing to your client.
 It has the ability to hold your attention and generate deep thought.
 There are a few basic elements that make a great photograph.
 Focusing on these areas will allow you to stand above and beyond your competition.
 Remember your camera can’t compose your image for you.

 About the Author:

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: